wavefrontHQ/logstash-output-wavefront/README.md

    5. Install the plugin --`logstash-plugin install *wavefront*.gem`.

 # Enable Output plugin
-Create/Update a config file that specifies `wavefront` as output plugin
+Create a config file that specifies `wavefront` as output plugin and settings for other plugins.
 ```
 output {
     wavefront {